lux-gaming/sirtetris/README.md

 The overall game loop is as follows:

  * The connected capturing method updates the game with a gamestate model,
- * the game invokes the connected bot,
+ * the game invokes the connected bot with the gamestate,
- * the bot has arbitrary intelligence to decide which commands to return to the game
+ * the bot has arbitrary intelligence to decide which commands to return to the game,
  * the game sends those commands to the connected controller,
  * the controller executes the commands on its destination (emulator, console, ...).